bihealth/bih-cluster/bih-cluster/docs/ondemand/overview.md

 The primary way to the cluster continues to be SSH which has several advantages.
 By the nature of the cluster being based on Linux servers, it will offer more features through the "native" access and through its lower complexity, it will offer higher stability.
-However, we all like to have the option of a graphical interface, at least for time to time :tv:.
+However, we all like to have the option of a graphical interface, at least from time to time :tv:.

 The main features are: